 The Iowa Department of Education, Iowa Public TV, the University of Northern Iowa, and the Center for Literacy and Disability Studies at UNC Chapel Hill partnered to create a new and exciting resource.
 On the site, you’ll find videos of teachers engaged in reading and writing instruction with students with significant cognitive disabilities.
 The students range in… Continue reading New Videos of Instruction Targeting the DLM Essential Elements

 We have updated the professional development site!
 You’ll now find all of the modules at https://www.dlmpd.com/.
 Now that the modules are complete, we have organized them based on the DLM Claims and Conceptual Areas.
 This should help you access modules that address instruction related to the Claims and Conceptual Areas you are addressing at each level.
 If you… Continue reading New Professional Development Site

 Willans Hill School in Wagga Wagga, New South Wales, Australia has been providing comprehensive literacy instruction to their students with significant cognitive disabilities for several years.
 They built a web site to share their approach and successes with other educators.
 Check out their what they have to say about writing instruction and watch videos of… Continue reading Writing in Action!

 Check out the link to Instructional Resources above to find new resources posted about Alternate Pencils.
 The resources needed to create the color-coded eye-gaze frame and print alphabet flip chart are available for you to download free-of-charge.

 The familiar texts used in the DLM alternate assessment are being shared using Tar Heel Reader (http://tarheelreader.org).
 This is a very large library of open-source, accessible, texts for individuals with disabilities of all ages.
-Tar Heel Reader was started as a way to address the extreme shortage of easy-to-read books on topics that appeal to… Continue reading A Word About Tar Heel Reader site.
-They should be sent to collections or sets of favorites that teachers create using the tools built into the site.
-Teachers can avoid books that they might find offensive by limiting their search to books that are “Reviewed Only” and “Rated E/Everybody.”
+Tar Heel Reader was started as a way to address the extreme shortage of easy-to-read books on topics that appeal to… Continue reading A Word About Tar Heel Reader